sgtcortez/Termsequel/README.md

         ```sql
         SELECT NAME FROM .
 WHERE OWNER = myuser AND SIZE > 10
         ```
         The logical operators are: **AND** and **OR**.

+        **Example:** Check if owner has execute permission in a file:
+        ```sql
+        SELECT NAME, OWNER_PERMISSIONS FROM .
+WHERE OWNER_PERMISSIONS CONTAINS X
+        -- Returns the files that the owner has the execute flag set.
+        SELECT NAME, OWNER_PERMISSIONS FROM .
+WHERE OWNER_PERMISSIONS CONTAINS R AND OWNER_PERMISSIONS CONTAINS X
+        -- Returns the files that the owner has the read and execute flag set.
+        ```

 # Developers